Would you like a criminal to send 10k emails from your mailbox?

 How can email accounts be secured?

-Obviously, it’s vital to have a secure account, such as Office 365 Enhanced, but the buck doesn’t stop here.
+Obviously, it’s vital to have a secure account, such as Microsoft 365 Enhanced Security, but the buck doesn’t stop here.
 Proactively creating and maintaining a Password Policy within your organisation is essential, and ensuring that the policy is well-known and maintained is vital.

 FIND OUT HOW YOU CAN SECURE YOUR EMAIL!